File Storage

 Tests that need the S3 code path opt in by depending on s3_storage; the rest keep using the disk service. moto starts and tears down a per-test in-memory S3 with no network calls.

-For end-to-end tests that should hit a real bucket - smoke tests on staging, integration tests that exercise IAM policies - you can use Minio running on a docker container.
+For end-to-end tests that should hit a real bucket - smoke tests on staging, integration tests that exercise IAM policies - you can use MinIO running in a Docker container.
 Or point a test environment at a dedicated bucket and run them outside the unit-test loop.
 The S3 service has no special test mode of its own.

 Proper ships with two services: Disk and S3.
-To add support for, say, Google Cloud Storage, subclass proper.storage.services.Service and implement four methods:
+To add support for another one, subclass proper.storage.services.Service and implement these six methods:

 # myapp/storage/gcs.py